-These terms and conditions outline your—and our—responsibilities when booking a conference room.
+These terms and conditions outline your, and our, responsibilities when booking a conference, training, or meeting room.

-If something is not covered here, please contact us.
+If something is not covered within the terms and conditions, please contact us.

-Rooms are available Monday to Friday, 8am to 5pm.
-(We’re closed on weekends and public holidays.)
+Rooms are available Monday to Friday, 8am-5pm.
+We are closed on weekends and public holidays.
 Functions held outside these times may be possible by special arrangement, but extra fees will apply.
-Please discuss your needs with your conference room manager.
+Please discuss your needs with a conference room coordinator.

-After receiving a booking confirmation, you can still choose to cancel at no cost, providing you give at least 6 business days of notice.
-If you cancel less than 6 days before your booking date, you will still be charged the full fee.
+After receiving a booking confirmation, you can still choose to cancel at no cost, providing you give at least 6 business days notice.
+If you cancel 5 business days or less before your booking date, you will be charged the full fee.

-The prices quoted are current at the time of booking, but may change.
+The prices quoted are current at the time of booking, but subject to change.

 Room set-up and equipment

 The first room set-up is included in the room hire.
-If you want to change the set-up during the day, there will be an extra fee.
+If you want to change the set-up on or during the day, there will be an extra fee of $100 per change over.

 Catering and kitchen facilities

-You are welcome to organise catering through a private business—however, this is entirely your responsibility.
+You are welcome to organise catering through a private business however, this is entirely your responsibility.
+Alcohol is not permitted in any of our rooms.

 You and the caterer will need to ensure that:

-- the caterer provides all dinnerware and cutlery, etc as needed for the event
+- the caterer provides all dinnerware and cutlery as needed for the event

 - all catering equipment has a current compliance tag and is marked with the owner’s contact name and address